 Co-funding for: Quantifying the Contribution of Disinfection Byproducts to the Toxicity of Wastewaters Purified for Potable Reuse: Which Byproduct Classes Matter?

 A critical roadblock to the implementation of potable reuse projects is uncertainty surrounding the human health impacts of chemical constituents.
-This project will improve the understanding of whether potable reuse waters present higher chemical-derived human health risks than conventional drinking waters.
-The toxicity of a series of representative conventional drinking waters using either pristine or wastewater-impacted source waters will be compared to waters associated with potable reuse operations.
-In addition, the contributions of various disinfection byproduct classes will be quantified.
+This project improves the understanding of whether potable reuse waters present higher chemical-derived human health risks than conventional drinking waters.
+The toxicity of a series of representative conventional drinking waters using either pristine or wastewater-impacted source waters was compared to waters associated with potable reuse operations.
+In addition, the contributions of various disinfection byproduct classes was quantified.
 Research partner: National Science Foundation.

 The deliverables for this project consisted of three journal articles, which can be viewed at the links below:

 Disinfection Byproduct Recovery during Extraction and Concentration in Preparation for Chemical Analyses or Toxicity Assays

 Assessing Additivity of Cytotoxicity Associated with Disinfection Byproducts in Potable Reuse and Conventional Drinking Waters

 Toxicological Assessment of Potable Reuse and Conventional Drinking Waters